diamondIPP/proteus/doc/internal_structure.rst

 systems in the global laboratory system.
 There are no distinctions made between sensors belonging to the telescope and devices-under-test.

-.. doxygenclass:: Mechanics::Device
+.. doxygenclass:: proteus::Device
     :outline:
     :members:
-.. doxygenclass:: Mechanics::Sensor
+.. doxygenclass:: proteus::Sensor
     :outline:
     :members:
-.. doxygenclass:: Mechanics::Geometry
+.. doxygenclass:: proteus::Geometry
     :outline:
     :members:
-.. doxygenstruct:: Mechanics::Plane
+.. doxygenstruct:: proteus::Plane
     :outline:
     :members: